grmlin/gremlinjs-website/src/api.md

 All gremlin definitions added with [`GremlinJS.define()`](#gremlinjs-define) are inheriting from this class.

-> This class is not directly accessible from outside GremlinJS and used interally, only
+**This class is not directly accessible from outside GremlinJS and used internally, only!**

 ### Gremlin()